Providing first aid for frostbite. Methods of providing effective first aid for frostbite. The main causes leading to frostbite

 Shulepin Ivan Vladimirovich, traumatologist-orthopedist, highest qualification category

-The total work experience is over 25 years.
-In 1994 he graduated from the Moscow Institute of Medical and Social Rehabilitation, in 1997 he completed his residency in Traumatology and Orthopedics at the Central Research Institute of Traumatology and Orthopedics named after V.I.
+Total work experience over 25 years.
+In 1994 he graduated from the Moscow Institute of Medical and Social Rehabilitation, in 1997 he completed a residency in the specialty “Traumatology and Orthopedics” at the Central Research Institute of Traumatology and Orthopedics named after.
 N.N.
 Prifova.

 1. First, the blood vessels in the cooled area dilate, for example, reddening of the cheeks in the cold.
-This - defense mechanism aimed at warming by increasing blood flow.
+This - defense mechanism, aimed at warming by increasing blood flow.

-4. In the frostbitten area, they stop life processes, tissue death occurs - necrosis.
+4. In the frostbitten area they stop life processes, tissue death occurs - necrosis.

 Factors contributing to the development of frostbite

-Symptoms and Signs
+Symptoms and signs

 How to help and treat frostbite?

-• give pain medication if necessary;
+• give painkillers if necessary;

 • measure body temperature;